Crim 101 - Survey of Criminal Justice System » Spring 2019 » Quiz 1

 Which of the following statements is true concerning the UCR?

-A. The UCR provides a useful but incomplete picture of crime levels
+The UCR provides a complete picture of crime levels

-B. The UCR provides a complete picture of crime levels
+The UCR provides a useful but incomplete picture of crime levels

 Question #3